Welcome to our Culinary Art Education section!

 Welcome to Tips & Tools!
 Here you will find many casting tips and innovative tricks from the experts on casting with our food-contact safe silicone molds, a “make your own” mold making section with demos, articles and finally, helpful information on specialized mold making tools.
 Happy casting and mold making!

 Firm silicone lasts longer than soft silicone.
 However, it can be more difficult to remove a delicate casting from a firmer mold.
 If your casting are breaking when you try to remove them from the mold, stress relief cuts should be made.
-Properly placed cuts will help relieve pressure points without affecting the shape or […]
+Properly placed cuts will help relieve pressure points without affecting the shape or detail of the casting […]

 Better tasting than modeling chocolate, couveture chocolate treated with a mixer allows the user to ‘cast’ it in molds or shape it by hand.
 We hope you enjoy the following demo.
 (Many thanks to Pastry Chef Omar Martinez for his time and enthusiasm).